-Local mutual cooperation has a long tradition in Indonesia (Bowen, 1986).
+Thus, local mutual cooperation has a long tradition in Indonesia (Bowen, 1986).
+Whatever their ethnic, religious or social origins, Indonesians remain faithful to these traditional community principles of mutual help.
 The New Order regime used to mobilize the underlying ethic (gotong royong) of this tradition to encourage development strategies based on collective solidarity and reciprocity.
-Local development initiatives were also a response to rising inequality (Cameron, 2000) and the lasting impacts of the 1998 financial crisis on poverty (Ravallion and Lokshin, 2007).
-Such development initiatives were intensified by the 2001 Decentralization Laws that transferred many public and social decisions to local institutions.
+Local development initiatives were also a response to rising inequality (Cameron, 2000) and to the lasting impact of the 1998 financial crisis on poverty (Ravallion and Lokshin, 2007).
+These development initiatives were extended by the 2001 Decentralization Laws that transferred much public and social decision making to local institutions.
+The 1999 regional autonomy law allows the division of provinces (33 provinsi) and districts (kabupaten) in smaller administrative unit, such as the communes (kota) and villages (62000 kota), as a device to ensure a closer proximity between decision makers and the population.
+Higher efficiency and more equitable distribution of resources were expected from this reform.
+The villages are the relatively autonomous basis of this administrative edifice.

-We study the functioning of these local groups using data from the Indonesian Family Life Survey (IFLS), a large-scale, longitudinal household and community survey representative of about 83 per cent of the Indonesian population (Strauss et al., 2004).
-Using single waves of the IFLS data, Beard (2005, 2007) provides an insightful overview of the Indonesian context in her discussion of citizen engagement in local groups.
-She focuses on time and money spent to the benefit of these groups, rather than on mere participation.
-Specifically, we use the second (IFLS2 in 1997) and the third wave (ILFS3 in 2000) of the IFLS.
-This allows us to capture information contemporary to the 1997 financial crisis and the outbreak of violence in the aftermath of President Suharto's resignation in May 1998.
+We study the functioning of these local groups by using data from the Indonesian Family Life Survey (IFLS), a large-scale, longitudinal household and community survey representative of about 83 per cent of the Indonesian population (Strauss et al., 2004).
+The second (IFLS2 in 1997) and the third wave (ILFS3 in 2000) that we use allows us to capture information contemporary to the 1997 financial crisis and the outbreak of violence in the aftermath of President Suharto's resignation in May 1998.

 Since the conflict data we draw on is not available for those Indonesian provinces with negligible levels of communal violence (see Sub-Section 2.2.), our analysis focuses on the main island of Java, the islands of West Nusa Tenggara, and the province of South Sulawesi.
 This provides us with a sample of 15,508 adult respondents from 5,026 households, of which 9,466 individuals are observed in both selected IFLS waves.
 The community survey additionally offers detailed information on the characteristics of the 197 communities in the sample.
-An IFLS community/village refers to an enumeration area (EA) that was randomly chosen from a nationally representative sample frame used in the 1993 SUSENAS (National Household Survey).
-Each EA includes between 200 and 300 households (Strauss et al., 2004).
-The fact that we avail of a representative sample for a large population is important as it is rare in this literature, where most micro-studies are either concentrated geographically or correspond to non-random, small laboratory sets of subjects.
+Availing of a representative random sample for a large population is rare in this literature.
+During the second IFLS wave, in 1997, a module on citizen participation was included for the first time.
+It provides information on individual participation in nine community-level activities.
+These activities can be grouped into four (mutually non-exclusive) categories: local governance organizations, social services, infrastructure development initiatives and mutual insurance groups.
+Table 1 offers an overview of the categories and the included activities.

-&lt;sup>4 The IFLS includes all provinces of Java, the provinces of North, West, and South Sumatra, and Lampung on Sumatra, the islands of Bali and Nusa Tenggara Barat, as well South Sulawesi and South Kalimantan.
+&lt;sup>5 The IFLS includes all provinces of Java, the provinces of North, West, and South Sumatra, and Lampung on Sumatra, the islands of Bali and Nusa Tenggara Barat, as well South Sulawesi and South Kalimantan.
 The least densely populated regions and the conflict provinces of Aceh, Malukku and East Timor were excluded for cost efficiency and security reasons, respectively.